DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 ## Summary
 In this lesson you will write your own node to control the turtle.
 This will involve making your own package, and writing a node inside that package.
-Moving forwards, you will need to program in python.
-If you do not have experience coding, you will need to learn python.
+Moving forwards, you will need to program in Python.
+If you do not have experience coding, you will need to learn Python.
 Find a tutorial/course you like online, or pick one from [here](https://stackify.com/learn-python-tutorials/#post-21937-_u49dnodg9ai6) or [here](https://stackify.com/learn-python-tutorials/).

 ## Vocab